idrsolutions/idrsolutions-js-client/README.md

 JPedal Microservice Example - Convert pages to images BuildVu Microservice Example - Convert PDFs to HTML or SVG

-IDR Solutions offer a free trial service for running these libraries with NodeJS.
+IDR Solutions offer a free trial service for running these libraries with JavaScript.
 You can find information at the following links for [JPedal](https://www.idrsolutions.com/jpedal/) and [BuildVu](https://www.idrsolutions.com/buildvu/).

 -----